uiii/tense/README.md

 Copy tested project source files to specified destinations in ProcessWire installation.

-Destination paths are relative to ProcessWire installation root.
+> Destination paths are relative to ProcessWire installation root.

-Source paths are relative to this file's parent directory.
+> Source paths are relative to the config file's parent directory.

 Sources can be either array or a single string.
-If array of sources are specified, the thestination is considered a directory where all source are copied.
+If array of sources is specified, the destination is considered a directory where all sources are copied.

-If source item is a directory, it will be copied recursively.

 If single string source is specified, one to one copy is used.

+> If source item is a directory, it will be copied recursively.

 *Example:*